uber/cadence/docs/design/1533-host-specific-tasklist.md

    1. **Send the resource specific tasklist name** back to the workflow through signal.

-   2. Keep **heart beating** to cadence server till the end of the session.
+   2. Keep **heart beating** to Cadence server until the end of the session.

-      If the heart beating returns EntityNotExist Error, this means the workflow/session has gone and this special activity should stop to release resource.
+      If the heart beating returns EntityNotExist Error, this means the workflow/session has gone and this special activity should stop to release its resources.

-      If on the other hand, the worker is down, cadence server will send heartbeat timeout error to the workflow, so the workflow can be notified and update the session state.
-Later ExecuteActivity() call with the failed session context will also fail.
+      If on the other hand, the worker is down, Cadence server will send a heartbeat timeout error to the workflow, so the workflow can be notified and update the session state.
+Later,  an ExecuteActivity() call to the failed session context will also fail.

    3. Check the number of currently running sessions on the worker.
-If the maximum number of concurrent session has been reached, return an error to fail the creation.
+If the maximum number of concurrent sessions has been reached, return an error to fail the creation.

-   One detail we need to ensure is that when the maximum number of concurrent session has been reached, this worker should stop polling from the global task list.
+   One detail we need to ensure is that when the maximum number of concurrent sessions has been reached, this worker should stop polling from the global task list.

 * Session Activity Worker: this worker only polls from the resource specific tasklist.
-There are three kinds of activities can be run by this worker.
+There are three kinds of activities that can be run by this worker.

    1. User activities in a session that belongs to this host.